-Serving as the lead staffer since the inception of the Neighborhood Prosperity Initiative, Michael has been involved in community organizing on and around 42nd Avenue for the better part of seven years.
-Born in New York and raised in California, Michael has lived in Portland for ten years, after having lived and worked in a few different cities.
+Serving as the lead staffer since the inception of the Neighborhood Prosperity Initiative, Michael has been involved in community organizing on and around 42nd Avenue for the better part of eight years.
+Born in New York and raised in California, Michael has lived in Portland for eleven years, after having lived and worked in a few different cities.
 His previous work experience is diverse, from furniture delivery to ranching, to youth education and social welfare programming.
 Michael holds a bachelor's degree in political science from Cal Poly Pomona, and a master's degree in community and regional planning from the University of British Columbia.
 He lives with his wife, Emily, and dog in Northeast Portland.

 Laura Voss, Land & Development Manager

 Born in a small town about an hour north of Chicago, Laura came to Portland sight unseen in 2012 to pursue good beer, her personal search for Sasquatch, and a bachelor's degree in community development from Portland State University.
 Laura began with Our 42nd as an AmeriCorps VISTA back in 2014, and has since graduated with her master's of urban and regional planning.
 In her spare time, Laura takes an excessive number of photos of her cat and goes on outdoor adventures with her awesome husband Ryan.
 Her favorite color is mustard yellow, and she holds an unwavering love for avocados.

 Theresia Munywoki, (com)motion Program Manager